Rafflesia: Evolution and phylogeny

 Comparison of mitochondrial DNA (mtDNA) sequences of Rafflesia with other angiosperm mtDNA indicated this parasite evolved from photosynthetic plants of the order Malpighiales.
 Another 2004 study confirmed this result using both mtDNA and nuclear DNA sequences, and showed the three other groups traditionally classified in Rafflesiaceae were unrelated.
 A 2007 study more specifically found Rafflesia and its relatives to be embedded within the family Euphorbiaceae as traditionally circumscribed, which was surprising, as members of that family typically have very small flowers.
 According to their analysis, the rate of flower size evolution was more or less constant throughout the family except at the origin of Rafflesiaceae, where the flowers rapidly evolved to become much larger before reverting to the slower rate of change.

 To maintain monophyletic families, in 2016 the APG IV system separated the family Peraceae from the Euphorbiaceae.
 A summary cladogram is shown below, with family placements in the APG IV system.

 A 2010 molecular phylogenetic study of 18 species of Rafflesia found that they fell into four clear-cut geographically defined groups:

 However, the clear monophyly of the four geographical clades does not correspond to any clear difference in appearance.
 There is no consistency within the clades in the size of flowers, or the presence or absence of white warts; species in different clades resemble one another more than they do some other species within the same clade.
 Homoplasy – repeatedly gaining or losing traits – seems to be the rule within Rafflesia.

 Accepted species

-As of October 2020, Plants of the World Online accepted the following species:
+As of August 2026, Plants of the World Online accepted 42 species: